NYPL-Simplified/web-reader/README.md

 ## Module Formats

-CJS, ESModules, and UMD module formats are supported.
+CJS and ESModules module formats are supported.

 The appropriate paths are configured in `package.json` and `dist/index.js` accordingly.
 Please report if any issues are found.